Ramsey Theory and Bounding in Arithmetic: Weihrauch reductions from and

-The contrapositive of (a) is ``if the finite intersection of finite many c.e.\ sets is not cofinite then one of the c.e.\ sets is not cofinite''.
-The instance $I$ here is a collection of c.e.\ sets $\{W_{f(e)}| e < n\}$.
-Recall that a c.e.\ set need not be in $\mathcal{P}$; it is just $\Sigma_1$ definable over $\mathcal{A}$, possibly with parameters.
-Furthermore if a c.e.\ set $W_{f(e)}$ is cofinite, we should not expect to find a $\mathcal{N}$-infinite set $X\in \mathcal{P}$ such that $X \cap W_e = \emptyset$.
-So a solution $S$ here is just an $e$ such that $W_{f(e)}$ is cofinite. $\mathcal{A}(I,S)$ here just checks that if the intersection of the sets is not cofinite then $W_{f(e)}$ is not cofinite.
-Let's call this problem $FICF$ for the next theorem and then forgot this name.
+The contrapositive of (a) is: ``if the intersection of finitely many c.e.\ sets is not cofinite, then one of the c.e.\ sets is not cofinite''.
+The instance $I$ here is a collection of c.e.\ sets $\{W_{f(e)} \mid e < n\}$.
+Recall that a c.e.\ set need not be in $\mathcal{P}$; it is just $\Sigma^0_1$-definable over $\mathcal{A}$, possibly with parameters.
+Furthermore, if a c.e.\ set $W_{f(e)}$ is cofinite, we should not expect to find an $\mathcal{N}$-infinite set $X \in \mathcal{P}$ such that $X \cap W_e = \emptyset$.
+So a solution $S$ here is just an $e$ such that $W_{f(e)}$ is not cofinite. $\mathcal{A}(I,S)$ here just checks that if the intersection of the sets is not cofinite, then $W_{f(e)}$ is not cofinite.
+Let's call this problem $\mathrm{FICF}$ for the next theorem.

-\begin{theorem} $FICF$ is Weihrauch reducible over $\mathcal{N}$ to $SRT^2_{<\infty}$. \end{theorem}
+\begin{theorem} $\mathrm{FICF}$ is Weihrauch reducible over $\mathcal{N}$ to $\mathrm{SRT}^2_{<\infty}$. \end{theorem}